-Credit Facilities .
+Credit Facilities.
 As of December 31, 2011, we had a long term loan in the amount of approximately \$0.1 million bearing interest at the three month U.S. Dollar LIBOR rate plus 4% per annum.
-The loan is payable in eight quarterly installments during a period of three years that began in April 2010 and ends in January 2012.
-According to the loan agreement, in case of an "exit transaction," we will be required to pay to the bank an additional \$0.25 million if the sum received in a "liquidity event" or the value of the company in an "IPO" is higher than \$100 million.
+The loan was payable in eight quarterly installments during a period of three years that began in April 2010 and ended in January 2012.
+According to the loan agreement, in case of an "exit transaction," we would have been required to pay to the bank an additional \$0.25 million if the sum received in a "liquidity event" or the value of the company in an "IPO" is higher than \$100 million.
+This loan was repaid on January 31, 2012.

-Convertible Loans .
+Convertible Loans.
 Prior to December 31, 2011, we had a convertible loan with an aggregate principal amount outstanding of approximately \$1.58 million that bore 8% interest.
 Following the share exchange transactions on March 31, 2011, \$580,000 plus accrued interest converted into shares of our common stock.
 The remaining principle in the amount of \$1.0 million was repaid on May 15, 2011.